 The results of the amino acid residues on the hydrogen bond indicated that all catechin compounds had some similarities to the native ligand and the ribavirin comparators.
 EGCG has a Hydrogen bonds Phe 156, Ile 23.
 EGC has a Hydrogen bonds Ile 23.
-ECG has a Hydrogen bonds Phe 156.
-EC has a Hydrogen bonds Phe 156, Ile 23.
+EGG has a Hydrogen bonds Phe 156.
+EC has a Hydrogen bonds Phe 156.
+Ribavirin has a hydrogen bonds Phe 156, Ile 23.
 The result of the similarity of most hydrogen and steric bonds is the EGCG compound so that it has better activity with a lower rerank score.